Lanka’s former strongman Mahinda under protection at naval base as army marches on streets of Colombo | Politics

 Over 250 people were injured in the clashes which also saw scores of properties belonging to ruling party politicians being set on fire.

-Bachelet urged restraint and meaningful dialogue to address the grievances of the population amid the severe economic crisis in the country.
-She said the UN Human Rights Office will continue to closely watch and report on the situation in the country.

-The Human Rights Watch also condemned the ''partisan response'' to peaceful anti-government protests in Sri Lanka, demanding that the security forces fully respect the right to peaceful assembly and those responsible for violence be held to account.
+The Human Rights Watch also condemned the ''partisan response'' to anti-government protests in Sri Lanka.

 Meanwhile, the International Monetary Fund said on Wednesday that it would continue the technical level talks with debt-ridden Sri Lanka to prepare for policy discussions once a new government has been formed in the island nation.